BenBoZ/debugging/src/paper.md

 * type of system
 * difficulty of the problem.

-Johnson(1991) identified five common search strategies:
+Johnson [@johnson1991training] identified five common search strategies:

 * trial and error
 * exhaustive